firefox-devtools/debugger/CONTRIBUTING.md

 ### devtools.html

-devtools.html is the larger umbrella initiative that encompasses the debugger.html and several other devtools projects.
+[devtools.html](https://github.com/devtools-html) is the larger umbrella initiative that encompasses the debugger.html and several other devtools projects.
 The devtools.html project claims its origin from a demo for a Mozilla (Dec 2015) work week in Orlando, FL USA where the team worked under a tight deadline to provide a proof of concept of the Firefox developer tools running in pure HTML; even outside of Firefox.
 The code for that demo can be found on GitHub under [@joewalker/devtools.html](https://github.com/joewalker/devtools.html).

 From that original demo the devtools.html project has progressed quite a bit.
 To learn more about it please read the [devtools.html proposal document](https://docs.google.com/document/d/1_5aerWTN_GVofr6YQVjmJlaGfZ4nv5YKZmdGHewfTpE/edit#heading=h.dw3amfbdp0lh) and take a look at the [devtools.html meta bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1263750) for tracking progress.

 ### Firefox Developer Tools

-The debugger.html project is targeted to land in Firefox for Firefox 52.
+The debugger.html project is targeted to land in Firefox for [Firefox 56](https://developer.mozilla.org/en-US/Firefox/Releases/56).
 However if you're looking to work directly on the DevTools project which ships developer tools for Firefox and Firefox Developer Edition right now you can find more information on the Mozilla wiki [DevTools / Get Involved](https://wiki.mozilla.org/DevTools/GetInvolved).

 ## About Us